 Principal, Miller Philanthropy Craft

-Speaking topics: Being the next generation of family philanthropy, giving circles and other funding collaboratives, hands-on philanthropy, multigenerational philanthropy
+Speaking topics: Giving circles and other funding collaboratives, hands-on philanthropy, multigenerational philanthropy

 Stephanie Miller has been working in the field of strategic philanthropy for ten years, with a particular interest in family foundations.
 Raised in Montreal, Stephanie received a graduate degree from McGill University and has spent over 20 years working both as a grant seeker, grantmaker, and on the ground as a local and national community worker in Canada, the U.S., and overseas.
 She founded Miller Philanthropy Craft to focus on the craft of good grantmaking and program development.
 Stephanie has consulted with numerous foundations and not-for-profit organizations – helping them find ways of making their giving and community service more effective.
 Prior to starting MPC, Stephanie founded a national network of community adult literacy organizations that served marginalized communities across the country.
 She then spent a year in Africa, touring schools and literacy organizations in eight countries.